JsBergbau/nullmailer-Rewrite-Wrapper/README.md

 `Admin_Address=yourMailAdress@yourMailDomain.com` eg. user1234@gmail.com

 `chmod --reference=sendmail-bin sendmail` to prevent normal users to make changes and intercept all mail from this host

+### Configure Nullmailer

+Please set
+`/etc/nullmailer/adminaddr` to your admin-address.
+If some program sends to "root@hostname" this address is rewritten by nullmailer.
+Set `/etc/mailname` to your hostname